Why Learn Arabic, Persian, or Turkish language?

 The Persian alphabet is phonetic, and there are many innovative workarounds to learning Persian.

-While by no means among the easiest languages to learn, Persian is simple in terms of grammar.
+While by no means among the easiest languages, Persian is simple in terms of grammar.

-The Persian language uses lots of prefixes and suffixes, and adding them creates new words out of thin air.
+The Persian language uses many prefixes and suffixes, and adding them creates new words out of thin air.

-According to research by FSI studies, Persian is rated as a difficult language to learn (4/5).
-It is due to some different pronunciation and writing structure.
+According to research by FSI, Persian is rated as a complex language to learn (4/5).
+It is due to some different pronunciations and writing structures.

 The complication, however, fades once you see it as simple.
 We all learn differently, at a different pace, and follow distinct language learning methods.

 Mastering any foreign language takes time, and Persian, like Arabic or Turkish, is no exception.